cosmic-sense/local-or-global/docs/README.md

 ---
-title : Uncertainty of CRNS-based soil moisture estimates
+title: Uncertainty of CRNS-based soil moisture estimates
 ---

 Use this page to assess uncertainty of CRNS-based estimates of soil water content (SWC).